It's good to chat! Call us on

 My breeder breeds because she loves showing Italian Greyhounds – we are super-fabulous after all!
 Anyway, she breeds because she shows and wants to bring another puppy into the show ring – not because she wants to make money from selling puppies.

 And be warned, just because someone is involved in showing their dogs it doesn’t make them a responsible breeder.
 One Italian Greyhound “show breeder”, Susan Elizabeth Thomas (also known as Susan Elizabeth Cole) was prosecuted and found guilty under the Animal Welfare Act for not having the appropriate licence to breed dogs and failing to provide an environment in which the dogs were able to behave normally.
 24 litters and 89 puppies in just three years kept in unacceptable conditions in the kitchen.
-It makes me really mad when I think about what some humans do to dogs.
-Read the Dog World piece on the prosecution. *** update at 14 November 2016: sadly, despite the successful prosecution of Susan Elizabeth Thomas in 2012, and the Kennel Club ban preventing Thomas from registering dogs on the KC Breed Register (Thomas' KC affix was 'Francole'), Thomas continued to breed dogs illegally and was prosecuted for a second time in 2016 and was charged with offences under the 1973 Breeding of Dogs Act, the 2006 Animal Welfare Act and the Consumer Protection from Unfair Trading Regulations Act and the Fraud Act.
+It makes me really mad when I think about what some humans do to dogs. *** Update at 14 November 2016: sadly, despite the successful prosecution of Susan Elizabeth Thomas in 2012, and the Kennel Club ban preventing Thomas from registering dogs on the KC Breed Register (Thomas' KC affix was 'Francole'), Thomas continued to breed dogs illegally and was prosecuted for a second time in 2016 and was charged with offences under the 1973 Breeding of Dogs Act, the 2006 Animal Welfare Act and the Consumer Protection from Unfair Trading Regulations Act and the Fraud Act.
 Following this second successful prosecution Thomas has been banned from breeding dogs for five years.
-More info: official press release from Rhondda Cynon Taf Council. ***
+Read the news article by Wales Online ***

 And a word about the Kennel Club Assured Breeders Scheme … sadly the scheme is open to "abuse" and ABS accreditation isn't always the shiny accolade you might expect it to be.